andrewhao/sample-rails-phoenix-shared-sessions/README.md

----
-layout: post
-title: "Migrating to Phoenix with Rails session sharing"
+# Migrating to Phoenix with Rails session sharing
-date: 2016-06-24 13:31:06 -0700
-comments: true
-categories:
-- Elixir
-- Phoenix
-- Rails
----

 You've heard the buzz about Phoenix and Elixir - about its fantastic concurrency features and its great developer tooling and fast-growing ecosystem.
 That's great!
 You're already plotting to build your company's next Big Thing on this new technology platform.